-Today I’m honoring Dorothy with this video retrospective of her best photographic moments.
+Today I’m honoring Dorothy, the matriarch and first female peregrine to nest at the Cathedral of Learning, with this video retrospective of her best photographic moments.

 Every year Dorothy raised three to five young peregrines — every year — and many of them went on to raise young peregrines of their own.
 With 43 fledglings and a host of descendants she increased the peregrine populations of Pennsylvania, Ohio, New York, Michigan and the Pittsburgh area … and those are the places we know about!

 Dorothy was awesome.
 She was the first wild bird I ever knew as an individual and the bird that changed my life.
 I will miss her greatness but not her decline.

 (YouTube video by Kate St. John with thanks to the photographers who made this possible: Peter Bell, Brian Cohen, Jessica Cernic Freeman, Sharon Leadbitter, Donna Memon, Mike Perzel, Jack Rowley, Pat Szczpanski, Steve Valasek and the National Aviary falconcam at the Cathedral of Learning, University of Pittsburgh)

 Note: If you cannot play the video above, click here to watch it on YouTube.

 Information on Dorothy’s lineage: Mother was Sibella (20V20) of the Peregrine Recovery Program who was captive-bred and released at Feldtman Ridge on Isle Royale National Park, Michigan on 20 July 1988.
 Father was Bill (74T) of the Peregrine Recovery Program captive-bred and released from Van Hise Hall at the University of Wisconsin-Madison in 1990.
 Data from Greg Septon: